Developer(s) – 1st Playable Productions

 The object of the game is to clear 60 short levels whilst gathering as many collectible items as possible.
 But although I prefer easier more accessible games as opposed to more challenging ones such as Mega Man or Castlevania, I found this title pathetically easy; even for a kid’s game.
 There is no true basis in either legitimate challenge or enjoyable gameplay, and I have played many other games aged 3+ infinitely more engrossing; Luigi’s Mansion and Super Mario 3D World to name but a few.

 Controls – 10/10

-The best thing I can say about this title is at that there’s no problems with the controls at least.
+The best thing I can say about this title is that there are no problems with the controls at least.
 There is actually some small basis in innovation with the ability to throw Olaf’s head to collect certain items that are otherwise unobtainable.
-It could be said that the player character moves too slowly, but in a game that has takes an average of one minute to clear each level, I go and that this has little bearing on the overall control scheme.
+It could be said that the player character moves too slowly, but in a game that has taken an average of one minute to clear each level, I go and that this has little bearing on the overall control scheme.

 Lifespan – 0.5/10

 To complete all 60 levels, even to 100%, will take an average of a mere hour, since completing the game to 100% is incredibly easy.
 But since there’s no viable incentive for doing so, I wouldn’t advocate even playing it for that long.
 A lot of platformers, especially today, can be made to last far longer, but since there’s very little enjoyment to be had in terms of gameplay, and absolutely no replay value, it feels less like that much of a fleeting experience.